codahale/lockstitch/design.md

   transcript
 ```

-`Mix` encodes the length of the label in bits and the length of the input in bits using [NIST SP
+`Mix` encodes the length of the label in bits and the length of the input in bits using the
-800-185][]'s `right_encode`.
-This ensures an unambiguous encoding for any combination of label and
+`right_encode` function from [NIST SP 800-185][].
+This ensures an unambiguous encoding for any
-input, regardless of length.
-The use of `right_encode` the length of the input supports incremental
+combination of label and input, regardless of length.
+The use of `right_encode` the length of the
-processing of data streams whose sizes are not known in advance.
+input supports incremental processing of data streams whose sizes are not known in advance.

 ### `Derive`